simpeg/tle-finitevolume/README.md

 **Overview**

-In [index.ipynb](/notebooks/index.ipynb), we first give an overview and introduce the problem, in [mesh.ipynb](/notebooks/mesh.ipynb) we show how to create and work with a regular mesh, in [divergence.ipynb](divergence.ipynb) we build the discrete divergence operator, and in [weakformulation.ipynb](weakformulation.ipynb), we discretize and solve the DC equations using weak formulation.
+In [index.ipynb](/notebooks/index.ipynb), we first give an overview and introduce the problem, in [mesh.ipynb](/notebooks/mesh.ipynb) we show how to create and work with a regular mesh, in [divergence.ipynb](/notebooks/divergence.ipynb) we build the discrete divergence operator, and in [weak-formulation.ipynb](/notebooks/weak-formulation.ipynb), we discretize and solve the DC equations using weak formulation.
+Finally we bring it all together with an interactive app in [all-together-now.ipynb](/notebooks/all-together-now.ipynb)

 **Repository Contents**